Share:

 Tips

-Here are several tips to those who want to help family of friends with storage:
+Here are several tips to those who want to help family and friends with storage:

 1. When taking goods, expressly tell the bailor that it is their responsibility to obtain insurance.
 Better yet, put this in any written agreement you have to take possession of the goods.